 Is owning a Subway franchise restaurant profitable?

-Owning a Subway franchise is very profitable.
+One of the benefits of owning a Subway franchise is that they can be very profitable.
 Results will vary from restaurant to restaurant, but when you open a Subway franchise, you will have the tools to generate profit, and here’s why.

 First, Subway has taken care of the immediate difficulty of breaking into the market.
 You have a brand that is trustworthy and known to the public, along with a business model that works.
 You will be operating your business in the same fashion as other Subways.